John Thackara

-John Thackara (born 6 August 1951, Newcastle upon Tyne) is a British-born writer, advisor and public speaker.
+John Thackara (born 6 August 1951, Newcastle upon Tyne) is a British-born author, curator and educator.
 He is known as curator of the celebrated Doors of Perception conference for 20 years, which started in Amsterdam.
-He is a senior fellow at the Royal College of Art in London.
+He is a Senior Fellow at the Royal College of Art in London; a visiting professor at Tongji University in Shanghai, and Glasgow School of Art in Scotland; and is a member of the Advisory Board of BITS Design in Mumbai and the Bioregional Learning Centre in England.

 Biography

 Early life and education

 Thackara was born in Newcastle upon Tyne, England as son of Alexander Daniel Thackara, and Eleanor Hazel, née Miller.
 He attended Marlborough College from 1964 to 1969, and the University of Kent from 1970 to 1974, where he obtained his BA in philosophy.
 He continued his studies at the University of Wales Centre for Journalism Studies in the year 1974–75 obtaining his master's degree, journalism.

 After his philosophy education and journalist training he worked for ten years as a book publisher and magazine editor.
 In 1993 he was appointed the first director of the Netherlands Design Institute, in Amsterdam.
 He was assisted here by deputy director Gert Staal.
 Thackara himself served until 1999.